Harn1sH/uBlog/README.md

 # About the App

-- A simple App to play tic tac toe
+- A fullstack App to read and post/edit your blogs
 - Built using javascript
 - Made using [create-react-app](https://create-react-app.dev/) and [TailwindCSS](https://tailwindcss.com/)